exzombie/HP35s-routines/README.md

 Use of named variables is mostly avoided, except for I and J of course.
 Unless too inconvenient, routines try to only use anonymous memory for storage and stack for input and output.
-Anonymous memory is organized into segments of ten addresses, each belonging to a routine.
+Anonymous memory is organized into segments of ten addresses, each belonging to a letter labeling a particular routine.
 The first two digits of an address are the number of the routine's letter label.
 For example, routine S is assigned addresses from 190 to 199 (although only three are actually used).
-This scheme leaves the first 10 and the last 530 addresses free.
+This scheme allocates memory for all possible labels, whether they are used or not, and leaves the first 10 and the last 530 addresses free.
 If a routine uses any other memory, it is documented.

 ## Authors